legendongary/Proximal-Dehaze-Net-CPU/README.md

 These models are evaluated respectively by function `cnn_ours_eval`, `cnn_reside_s1_eval` and `cnn_s2_eval`.

+The code is tested on Ubuntu 16.04 with Matlab R2018a.
+It should work well on other operating systems like Windows.
+And for any problem on compiling MatConvNet package, please refer to http://www.vlfeat.org/matconvnet/ or contact me at: yangdong2010@stu.xjtu.edu.cn.

 If a GPU device is available, it is recommended to use the GPU version of our dehazing network: https://github.com/legendongary/Proximal-Dehaze-Net-GPU.